RobotOptimist/macivor/content/blog/betrayal-of-acquisition.md

 I am the biggest idiot in the world because I believed in my small company.
 I don't care about being the best in the state or _tHe GrEaT lAkeS._ I wanted to be do well in our little city.
 I wanted to create our own winning solution.
 I wanted to be a part of _that._

 Those people will never know my name.
 I am faceless employee #20612.
-My job is to build application solutions for clients and thats it.
+My job is to build application solutions for clients until I burn out and quit and am replaced by faceless employee #20613.
 No more creative process.
 No more brainstorming.
 They have people that do that.
 Our grand strategy is now resting comfortably in the trash bin.

 I call my immediate boss.
 He says he's cautiously optimistic.
 He encourages me to do the same.
 I try.
 I try very hard.
 I adopt language of positivity but it doesn't stick.
 I can't shake this feeling of anger and betrayal.
 I start checking on my friends "Are you safe?"
 Some are.
 Some aren't.
 It hurts.
 It sucks.